JakobOvrum/speech4d/readme.md

 ---------------------------------------------------------
 The high level interface currently only has a Windows Speech API backend.

-*speech4d* also includes bindings for the Windows Speech API (SAPI) and the cross-platform eSpeak API.
+*speech4d* also includes bindings for the Windows Speech API and the cross-platform eSpeak API.

 Voice Recognition
 ---------------------------------------------------------